mirkobunse/exp-util/README.md

 * Reading and splitting property files into experimental units
 * Executing experimental units in parallel
+* Enriching property files by hard-coded parameters to keep track of

 ## Usage

 The project artifact is built and maintained by [jitpack](https://jitpack.io/).
-You will require the following references in your pom.xml:
+Your `pom.xml` only requires the following references:

 ```xml
 <repositories>